USSR anti-religious campaign (1970s–1987): Notable atrocities and victims

 One of the most appalling cases was reported to have occurred in the summer of 1983 in the Caucasus sixty kilometres outside of Sukhumi where an unregistered monastic community was discovered and dispersed.
 Eighteen of the monks, however, hid themselves in a narrow cave and continued their community.
 The authorities brought barrels filled with an incendiary mixture, dumped them at the mouth of the cave and set them on fire, so that the eighteen were burned to death.

 Fr Nikolai Ivasiuk, in the city of Chardzhou in Turkmenistan, was found murdered on 17 December 1978.
 His hair was torn out, his eyes were removed, his body had been burned and there were knife wounds as well as carvings on him.
 The previous night believers reported having seen a car pull up with six militiamen leaving the car and entering the house.
 The murderers were not found in any following investigation.

 In Vilnius in Lithuania, a very popular Catholic priest named Bronius Laurinavičius was reportedly thrown by four men onto a thoroughfare where he was killed by an approaching truck.
 Less than a year later, a lay dissident activist, Valeri Smolkin was told by the KGB to emigrate or else he would share Bronius’ fate.

-In October 1981 at the Holy Virgin Protection Convent in Kiev, on the patronal feast day when there were masses of pilgrims, there was a police raid.
+In October 1981 at the Holy Virgin Protection Convent in Kyiv, on the patronal feast day when there were masses of pilgrims, there was a police raid.
 This convent was often subject to such harassment and administrative fines, and police raids often came to capture overnight pilgrims.

 The famous Pskov Monastery of the Caves was successfully infiltrated by the KGB when their informer Gavriil became abbot of the monastery after the death of his predecessor.
 Gavriil then began throwing out pilgrims, harassing revered monks for giving counsel or hearing confession, and he forbade group prayers.
 The Patriarch received many complaints about him and ordered his removal, but the Soviet Government rescinded the order and insisted he remain in place.
 Gavriil in 1983 was reported for having conducted violent beatings of the monks and pilgrims.

 The Trinity St Sergius Lavra in Zagorsk had forty of their monks expelled between 1975 and 1980.
 These monks were popular among pilgrims as spiritual advisors and confessors, which led to their expulsion.